Margery Kempe: First Great Pilgrimage, 1413–1415

-Pilgrimage to Santiago de Compostela, 1417-1418
+Pilgrimage to Santiago de Compostela, 1417–1418

-In 1417, Kempe set off again on pilgrimage to Santiago de Compostela in Spain, travelling via Bristol, where she stayed at Henbury with Thomas Peverel, bishop of Worcester.
-On her return from Spain she visited the shrine of the holy blood at Hailes Abbey, in Gloucestershire, and then went on to Leicester.
+In 1417, Kempe set off on a pilgrimage to Santiago de Compostela in Spain, travelling via Bristol, where she stayed at Henbury with Thomas Peverel, bishop of Worcester.
+On her return from Spain she visited the shrine of the holy blood at Hailes Abbey, in Gloucestershire, and then went to Leicester.

 Kempe recounts several public interrogations during her travels.
 One followed her arrest by the Mayor of Leicester who accused her, in Latin, of being a "cheap whore, a lying Lollard," and threatened her with prison.
 After Kempe was able to insist on the right of accusations to be made in English and to defend herself she was briefly cleared, but then brought to trial again by the Abbot, Dean and Mayor, and imprisoned for three weeks.

-After this, Kempe continued on to York.
-Here, she had many friends with whom she wept and attended mass.
-She also encountered further accusation, specifically of heresy, of which she was eventually found innocent by the Archbishop.
+After this, Kempe continued to York.
+Here, she had many friends with whom she wept and attended Mass.
+She encountered further accusation, specifically of heresy, of which she was eventually found innocent by the Archbishop.
 She returned to Lynn some time in 1418.

-She visited important sites and religious figures in England, including Philip Repyngdon (the Bishop of Lincoln), Henry Chichele, and Thomas Arundel (both Archbishops of Canterbury).
-During the 1420s Kempe lived apart from her husband.
+She visited important sites and religious figures in England, including Philip Repyngdon (the Bishop of Lincoln), Henry Chichele, and Thomas Arundel, both Archbishops of Canterbury.
+In the 1420s, Kempe lived apart from her husband.
 When he fell ill, however, she returned to Lynn to be his nursemaid.
 Their son, who lived in Germany, also returned to Lynn with his wife.
-However, both her son and husband died in 1431.
+Both her son and husband died in 1431.

-Pilgrimage to Prussia, 1433-1434
+Pilgrimage to Prussia, 1433–1434

 The last section of Kempe's book deals with a journey, beginning in April 1433, aiming to travel to Danzig with her daughter-in-law.
 From Danzig, Kempe visited the Holy Blood of Wilsnack relic.
-She then travelled to Aachen, and returned to Lynn via Calais, Canterbury and London (where she visited Syon Abbey).
+She then travelled to Aachen, and returned to Lynn via Calais, Canterbury and London, where she visited Syon Abbey.